 The visionary Jamshetji Tata not only founded his steel plantation in the Sakchi village of Jamshedpur but also got the blueprint to develop a city which is now known as Jamshedpur.
 With his continuous effort, the place emerged as a well-developed city with great infrastructure in place.
 It is the only city in India which does not come under the municipality administration.
 It still runs under the administration of Tatas.

-1. Dimna Lake.
 It is one of the most ideal picnic spots which is particularly situated 13 km from the city of Jamshedpur.
 This is an artificial lake in Mirzadeh Panchayat of Patamda Block.
 Moreover, what is quite interesting to know is that this is an artificial lake.
 It is surrounded by an amazing variety of flora and fauna which you will be finding quite intriguing.

-2. Jubilee Park.
 Jubilee Park is one of the biggest parks situated in the country.
 It is spread over a huge campus of 237.75 acres.
 Inaugurated in the year of 1956 this park has a lush green landscape along with an amusement park.
 The park is located in Sakchi, Jamshedpur.

-3. Hudco Lake.
 Constructed quite beautifully in the surroundings of TELCO Colony, this phenomenal wonder of nature is situated near a park which also has an artificial waterfall.
 Thus, it is the right place to visit, especially with your children.

-4. Climbing India Adventure.
 If you are passionate about climbing then you can fulfil your desires by going to learn climbing at Jamshedpur.
 And getting to interact with the kind of people who share your passion is altogether a different experience.

-5. Dhaulagiri Falls.
 The Falls is also quite an amazing option to travel with your loved ones.
 This place offers cinematic beauty of nature to its tourists and is quite an enthralling place to visit with your loved ones.

 Jamshedpur is situated at a distance of about 1,378, 1,791, 287, 1,788 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Here are the details on how you can easily reach Jamshedpur by the following means of public transport.

-By Air.
 Jamshedpur doesn’t have its own airport.
 The nearest airport is Birsa Munda Airport in Ranchi, Jharkhand situated approximately 134 kilometres away.
 The airport receives direct and connecting flights from many prominent airlines such as Air India, Indigo, Go Air connecting major Indian cities to Jamshedpur and also catering to other nearby regions.
 Once you deboard at the airport, book a taxi to reach your respective destination.

-By Train.
 Tatanagar Railway Station (named after great industrialist Jamshetji Tata) is the nearest railway station situated about 5-11 km away from Jamshedpur.
 Trains from the nearby and faraway cities arrive here at a good frequency.
 From the station, you will need to continue your journey by some means of public transportation.

-By Road.
 This place is quite well-connected by road with other neighbouring cities.
 The city enjoys regular interstate bus services from other cities and towns.
 As the roads are easily motorable and well-maintained you can also consider booking a private cab or take your own vehicle to this place.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here